dubinsky/dubinsky/notes/Publishing/Site Publisher.md

 ### Footnotes

-IR: stub `span.footnote-link` with `footnoteCorrelationId`; body `span.footnote` with the same id.
+IR: stub `span.footnote-link` with `footnote-correlation-id`; body `span.footnote` with the same id.
 Harvest numbers in document-link order, strip bodies, append referenced bodies after chunk select, turn stubs into numbered `<a>`s.

 Tooltips: `Tip.attachTip` returns `span.footnote-ref` containing the `<a>` and `span.footnote-tip` as siblings.
 Recurse only into the tip (`attachTips = false`) so links in the note resolve without nested tips.